 Tip #13 | Find Ways to Be More Efficient

 Take a few minutes today and brainstorm ways you can be more efficient at home and at school and at home.
 The time you spend today, you will save many times over.
 Simple, efficient, effective routines help to uncomplicate your life.

-𝗦𝗰𝗵𝗼𝗼𝗹 – Do you have monthly and yearly outlines of what you need to accomplish in your classroom?
-Can you batch routine tasks?
+Do you have monthly and yearly outlines of what you need to accomplish in your classroom?
+Do you batch routine tasks?
 Can you delegate some simple routine tasks to volunteers, student helpers, or family members?
 Are your bulletin boards planned out?
 Do you have artistic students that would enjoy helping?
 YOU do not have to do it all.

-Remember, this is suppose to help things run smoother for you not create more work.
-The word of the day is EFFICIENT.
+Remember, this brainstorming is suppose to help things run smoother for you not create more work.
+The words of the day are SIMPLE, EFFECTIVE, and EFFICIENT.

 Tip #14 | Relax All by Yourself